jdldeauna/demo-notebook-cmip6/README.rst

 **2021 July 26**

-- If a message pops up after Binder loads, click *Cancel*
+- If a dialog box pops up after Binder loads, click *Cancel*

 See http://pangeo.io for more information.